What is the timeline?

 In June, you will receive the following:

 - Communication on your check-in at Elms Accommodation

-- information on your welcome packs.
+- Information on your welcome pack

 Assessment and Credit